 Damien Hirst’s 65ft public sculpture, Verity, might divide opinion, but there’s no arguing its draw for this north Devon seaside town.
-The artist’s restaurant and gallery might have left Ilfracombe, but the impact his monumental stainless steel and bronze statue has had on the town remains—the boost in tourism it has delivered bringing with it a clutch of cool cafés and independent shops that cater to its culturally-conscious visitors.
+The artist’s restaurant and gallery might have left Ilfracombe, but the impact his monumental stainless steel and bronze statue has had on the town remains.
+As a result, the boost in tourism it has delivered has brought with it a clutch of cool cafés and independent shops that cater to its culturally-conscious visitors.

-But it’s not just culture that brings folks here, with The Guardian having declared its ‘cracking’ harbour “every inch Padstow’s equal,” parallels between the famous Cornwall foodie haven continue abound at Thomas Carr at the Olive Room.
+But it’s not just culture that brings folks here.
+With The Guardian having declared its ‘cracking’ harbour “every inch Padstow’s equal,” parallels between the famous Cornwall foodie haven continue abound at Thomas Carr at the Olive Room.
 Awarded a Michelin star in 2017, Carr trained under two-starred Nathan Outlaw, and his super fresh seafood and unfussy style are reminiscent of those who’ve given Padstow its gastronomic acclaim.
-And all this before talking about Ilfracombe’s natural beauty.
+All this before talking about Ilfracombe’s natural beauty.

-With its rugged cliffs and dramatic views over to Wales across the Bristol Channel, its unique Tunnels Beaches were hand-carved in the 1820s for Victorian holidaymakers, giving access to the beach and a tidal bathing pool—whilst just two miles west you’ll find the untouched rocky cove of Lee Bay, a memorable slice of scenery considered one of north Devon’s most evocative.
+Its rugged cliffs and dramatic views over to Wales across the Bristol Channel, while unique Tunnels Beaches were hand-carved in the 1820s for Victorian holidaymakers, giving access to the beach and a tidal bathing pool.
+Lastly, just two miles west you’ll find the untouched rocky cove of Lee Bay, a memorable slice of scenery considered one of north Devon’s most evocative.